 The shareholder People for the Ethical Treatment of Animals (PETA) proposes that the general meeting strongly encourages the board to prepare a report on the slaughter methods used to procure down for H&M.

 Number of shares and votes

-The annual and sustainability report is available at H&M’s head office, Mäster Samuelsgatan 46A, 106 38 Stockholm and on the company’ website, and will be sent out to shareholders submitting such a request and stating their postal address.
-It will also be presented at the meeting, as will the auditor’s report and auditor’s statement, and the board’s remuneration report and other documents that are to be made available to the shareholders according to the Swedish Companies Act.
+The annual and sustainability report is available at H&M’s head office, Mäster Samuelsgatan 46A, 106 38 Stockholm and on the company’s website, will be sent out to shareholders submitting such a request and stating their postal address.
+It will also be available at the meeting, as will the auditor’s report and auditor’s statement, the board’s remuneration report and other documents that are to be made available to the shareholders according to the Swedish Companies Act.

-Correspondence from shareholders proposing the resolutions in items 18, 19, 20 and 21 is available at H&M’s head office and on the company’s website.
+Correspondence from shareholders proposing the resolutions in items 17, 18, 19 and 20 is available at H&M’s head office and on the company’s website.

 H & M Hennes & Mauritz AB (publ)

 Andreas Eriksson, Communications Director, +46 (0)73 595 4505

 Nils Vinge, Head of Investor Relations, +46 (0)8 796 5250

 Joachim Spetz, member of the nomination committee, Swedbank Robur Fonder +46 (0)76 694 5500